Home :: Going Solo :: The Art of Haggling

 Trinkets, like these at the Grand Bazaar in Istanbul, are great for haggling.
 Quantity is important: if you buy several items, the unit price should be lower than if you only buy one.

-I have a distinct advantage in this area, having been born into a Mediterranean family in which bargaining was always worth a try.
-Even in the poshest shop, my father would smile broadly at the salesperson and ask for a discount while I ducked behind a rack in embarrassment.
+I do have a distinct advantage in the haggling arena: I was born into a Mediterranean family in which bargaining was always worth a try.
+Even in the poshest shop, my father would smile broadly at the salesperson and ask for a discount.
+(I promptly ducked behind a rack in embarrassment.)

 And to my surprise and mortification, it often worked!
 Over the years I saw him get upgrades on flights, discounts on designer goods, and free drinks in restaurants.